tsnellgrove/dark_castle2/castle_to_do2.md

 				- DONE: Worked - had to add return state_dict['end_of_game'] to all interpreter_txt returns - not just the last one!!
 			- DONE: delete comments
 			- DONE: final play-through testing
 	- DONE: move as much code into interpreter_txt as possible
 			- DONE: move start of adventure text into interpreter_txt
 			- DONE: execute "start game" code based on start_of_game = True
 			- DONE: move remaining variable assignments to interpreter - move to top of routine
 			- DONE: first half play-thorugh test (iron_portcullis openned)
 			- DONE: second half play-through test (win!)

+-2.1.2
 	- All input and output from main routine
 		- DONE: input already gathered there
 		- print to buffer variable and then actually print buffer variable in main
+			- DONE: redirected to output in printtw and appending with each print
+				- DONE: used global variable 'output' to avoid passing to printtw a zillion times
+				- DONE: still getting repeat prints due to printing within printtw
+			- Next: Try printing from main routine
+			- If this works, do all prints via printtw
 	- Break into to 'dark_castle2' and 'interpreter' and call 'interpreter' from 'dark_castle2'
 		- move imports to main routine
 		- move all static lists & dictionaries into interpreter_txt